Mooring payments are due 4/15/17!

 Rates & Permits

-HDC Rates & Permit Information
+NBPA Rates & Permit Information

 Permits and Dockage Rates

-No vessel is allowed to dock at a pier or wharf under HDC control without first obtaining a Docking Application.
+No vessel is allowed to dock at a pier or wharf under NBPA control without first obtaining a Docking Application.
 Only active commercial fishing vessels that are seaworthy and possess adequate insurance are eligible to obtain docking permits.
-Docking permits only allow the permit holder to tie up at a pier under HDC administration.
+Docking permits only allow the permit holder to tie up at a pier under NBPA administration.
 Tie up space is not necessarily alongside the cap log (for example, the vessel may be second or third boat abreast).
 The permit does not convey any rights to the vessel or permit holder to park vehicles or store other equipment inside the cap log area.
-The HDC and the Harbor Master officials reserve the right to designate particular docking locations for vessels.
+The NBPA and the Harbor Master officials reserve the right to designate particular docking locations for vessels.
 Application requirements and fees for Docking Permits are described below.

 Dockage rates are established by the Commission.
 Effective January 1, 2017, the dockage rates are:

 Unloading fees apply to fishing vessels that do not have annual Docking Permits (but otherwise are eligible for Docking Permits) and that are unloading catch at fish houses whose piers and/or bulkheads are maintained by the NBPA .
 For example, fishing vessels that unload catch at piers and/or bulkheads under NBPA jurisdiction and then leave port or berth at private docks are subject to unloading fees.
 See below for fee rates.
 Docking Permits include unloading and berthing at piers, wharves, and bulkheads under NBPA jurisdiction.